Skip to Content

 One of the more popular things to do in Dublin on St. Patrick’s Day is to take in the green landmarks.

-Dublin will glow green this St. Patrick’s Festival as landmarks and buildings across the city light up from Saturday, March 15, to Monday, March 17, 2025.
+Dublin will glow green this St. Patrick’s Festival as landmarks and buildings across the city light up.

 The main landmarks going green are:

-Step onto the dance floor at Céilí Mór, a free, high-energy celebration of Irish music and dance on Monday, March 17, 2025, from 2pm to 5pm at Merrion Square West.
+Step onto the dance floor at Céilí Mór, a free, high-energy celebration of Irish music and dance.
+It takes place at Merrion Square West and is free to attend.

-The Beartla Ó Flatharta Céilí Band, fresh from their Fleadh Cheoil na hÉireann 2024 win, will provide the lively soundtrack for an unforgettable afternoon of reels, jigs, and ceol galore.
+The Beartla Ó Flatharta Céilí Band, still fresh from their Fleadh Cheoil na hÉireann win, will provide the lively soundtrack for an unforgettable afternoon of reels, jigs, and ceol galore.

 If you’re wondering what to do in Dublin when the lights go down, you’re in luck!

-As the sun sets, St. Patrick’s Festival After Dark takes over Dublin with a cutting-edge electronic music and club culture lineup across five top venues.
+As the sun sets, St. Patrick’s Festival After Dark takes over Dublin with a cutting-edge electronic music and club culture lineup across several venues, including:

-Plenty of pubs run trad sessions on St Patrick’s Day in Dublin (see our guide to live music pubs in Dublin).
+Plenty of pubs run trad sessions on St Patrick’s Day in Dublin (see my guide to live music pubs in Dublin).

 The soundtrack to Ireland and Irish culture is trad music and there are an almost endless amount of options in Dublin if you want to hear a few tunes.